Pronobcb/Healthcare-Data-Analysis/README.md

 # 🏥 Healthcare-Data-Analysis

 ## 📌 Project Overview
-This project presents an interactive **Healthcare Dashboard** designed to analyze financial and operational data within the healthcare sector.
-The dashboard provides insights into billing, treatment costs, insurance coverage, and patient trends to support data-driven decision-making.
+This project presents an interactive Healthcare Dashboard designed to analyze billing, treatment costs, insurance coverage, and patient trends.

+- The goal is to identify key cost drivers and provide insights to support data-driven decision-making in healthcare operations.
+---
+## 🎯 Business Problem
+Healthcare organizations need to understand:
+- What drives high treatment costs
+- Which departments generate the most revenue
+- How insurance impacts billing

+- This dashboard helps answer these questions.

 ---